Most people in Park City, Utah, know the name Sam Jackenthal, who lived a short 16 years but left a big impact on anyone who knew him.

 “During our father-daughter phone calls, we couldn’t talk without discussing Live Like Sam,” Skylar explains.
 Plus, being from a younger generation, Skylar hopes that she can offer a different perspective to the organization.

-And while Sam had big dreams, one thing is for sure—he’d be proud of his dad and sister for what they’ve been able to accomplish so far with Live Like Sam.
+While Sam had big dreams, one thing is for sure—he’d be proud of his dad and sister for what they’ve been able to accomplish so far with Live Like Sam.
 And he’d be equally proud of his community for their outpouring of love and support, which will ultimately help other youth to spread their wings and fly.

-Visit livelikesam.org to learn more.
+Click here to donate, or visit livelikesam.org to learn more.

 ► You’ll also like: How an Anonymous Note Brought a Community Together